National Rail: Design and marketing

 Following the privatisation of British Rail there was no longer a single approach to railway corporate design.
 The look and feel of signage, liveries and marketing material was largely the preserve of the individual TOCs.
 However, railway reforms which are currently in progress will restore the pre-privatisation position, with design responsibilities for the whole network resting with the new 'guiding mind', Great British Railways.

-However, National Rail continues to use BR's famous double-arrow symbol, designed by Gerald Burney of the Design Research Unit.
+However, National Rail continues to use BR's double-arrow symbol, designed by Gerald Burney of the Design Research Unit.
 It has been incorporated in the National Rail logotype and is displayed on tickets, the National Rail website and other publicity.
 The trademark rights to the double arrow symbol remain state-owned, being vested in the Secretary of State for Transport.

 The double arrow symbol is also a generic symbol for a railway station across Great Britain, and is used to indicate a railway station on British traffic signs.